wiremind/chartreuse/README.md

-# Chartreuse: Automated Alembic migrations within kubernetes
+# Chartreuse: Automated Alembic SQL schema migrations within kubernetes

-**"How to automate management of database schema migration at scale without having to write backward/forward compatible migrations, using CI/CD and Kubernetes"**
+**"How to automate management of Alembic database schema migration at scale using CI/CD and Kubernetes"**

 Chartreuse is a wrapper around [Alembic](https://alembic.sqlalchemy.org) to ease, detect and automate migrations on deployed applications.

-Chartreuse leverages [Helm Hooks](https://helm.sh/docs/topics/charts_hooks/), the Hooks are defined in Chartreuse [Chart](./helm-chart).
-Please make sure Chartreuse Python **Package version** and Chartreuse **Chart version**, you use, share `major.minor` otherwise Chartreuse won't start.
+Chartreuse leverages [Helm Hooks](https://helm.sh/docs/topics/charts_hooks/), the Hooks are defined in [Chartreuse Helm Chart](https://github.com/wiremind/wiremind-helm-charts/tree/main/charts/chartreuse).

-## Install
+## Usage

+### Requirements

+- Python >= 3.7

-This Python package requires the `expecteddeploymentscales.wiremind.io` `Custom Resource Definition` from `wiremind-kubernetes` repository:
+- This Python package requires the `expecteddeploymentscales.wiremind.io` Kubernetes `Custom Resource Definition` from `wiremind-kubernetes` repository:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/wiremind/wiremind-kubernetes/main/CustomResourceDefinition-expecteddeploymentscales.yaml
 ```

+- Please make sure Chartreuse Python **Package version** and Chartreuse **Helm Chart version**, you use, share `major.minor` otherwise Chartreuse won't start.

 ## Configuration

-TBD

-## How it works
+### Using Helm

+Chartreuse comes with a Helm Chart ready to be used as a Helm Subchart in your own Helm Chart.

+All you have to do is build your own container image containing:

+- Chartreuse Python package
+- Your Alembic migrations in an `alembic` directory
+- All required dependencies to run your alembic migrations.

+and state in the Chartreuse Helm Chart values.yaml:

+- the image repository and tag
+- URL to connect to your PostgreSQL

+During install and/or upgrade of your Helm Release, Chartreuse will run as Kubernetes Job and automatically migrate PostgreSQL shchema to `HEAD` if needed.

+If required, it will also scale down Deployments that should NOT run during a Deployment using ExpectedDeploymentScale CRD.

+Please refer to the [example](example) directory for example.

+#### Diagram

 The state diagram of your application while upgrading using Helm and using Chartreuse for your migrations is as follows: